natrontech/kubernetes-workshop-golog/docs/kubernetes-basics/exposing-services.md

 The `Endpoints` show the IP addresses of all currently matched Pods.

-With the ClusterIP Service ready, we can now create the Ingress resource.
+With the NodePort Service ready, we can now create the Ingress resource.

 In order to create the Ingress resource, we first need to create the file `ingress.yaml` and change the host entry to match your environment: